rulewis/journey-optimizer.en/help/using/user-interface.md

 ## Accessibility{#cjm-accessibility}

-Here are the different shortcuts available in the [!DNL Customer Journey Management]'s interface.
+Here are the different shortcuts available in the [!DNL Journey Optimizer]'s interface.

 _In the list of journeys, actions, data sources or events:_